timschro/radadi/README.md

 This is a tool to display start lists and result lists publicly in real time during orienteering events.
 It is written in PHP and JavaScript/jQuery.

+This version is optimized for German Championships Sprint and Sprint-Relay 2022

 ## Supported data sources
+Optimized for MeOS Online protocol MOP, IOF XML and OE CSV also possible

 ## Supported devices